railslove/kickerapp/README.md

 In order to get a local copy of production data, create a heroku db backup and import it into your local database:

+    # Optionally log in
+    heroku login

-    # Create a new backuo
+    # Create a new backup
     heroku pgbackups:capture --app crawlingcounter

     # Download the latest backup